Try this quintessential summer Greek Mediterranean dish: Roasted summer vegetables stuffed with rice and herbs. The famous Gemista or Yemista.

 Now I need to mention that yes, this recipe has a lot of olive oil for non-mediterranean standards, but don’t let that scare you.
 First of all there is plenty of olive oil left in the pan so unless you drink it or mop it up with bread you won’t be getting all those calories.
 Secondly, as I have mentioned the beauty of the lathera-Greek vegetarian dishes with moderate starch and a good amount is olive oil is that you actually end up with a moderate amount of calories because the vegetables hardly add any calories to the meal.

-Now as I said my mom’s gemista is my favorite food, I don’t order gemista when I’m out because I don’t like them.
-Here is why these are the best…
+Now as I said my mom’s gemista is my favorite food, I don’t order gemista when I’m out because none of them will compare.
+These are truly the best (and I don’t say that lightly).
+Here is why:

 - She only fills them with rice, not ground beef.
 It is a summer dish; beef would just make it heavier and add calories.